 Manual lens shift that can be adjusted by turning dials on the top of the projector

-Direct Power Off & Auto Start
+Direct Power Off

 The projector has a feature called "Direct Power Off".
-This feature allows the projector to be turned off (even when projecting an image) using a power strip equipped with a switch and a breaker.
+This feature allows the projector to be turned off (even when projecting an image) by using the Main Power Switch or disconnecting the AC power supply.